 Drop everything and work on Associate Y tasks.

-- 2 minutes later, you responded to Associate Y. “Thank you for the assignment.
-I am working on it straight away and will revert back within the next 15 minutes.”
-You think it will only take you 5 minutes to pull out something for associate Y but surely you want to under promise-over deliver so you set it at 15 minutes.
+– 2 minutes later, you responded to Associate Y. “Thank you for the assignment.
+I am working on it straight away and will revert within the next 15 minutes.”
+You think it will only take you 5 minutes to pull out something for associate Y, but surely you want to under promise-over deliver, so you set it at 15 minutes.

-- 5 minutes it take for you to pull out the tittle, three bullet points for each slides and a good layout for the PowerPoint.
+– 5 minutes it takes for you to pull out the title, three bullet points for each slide and a good layout for the PowerPoint.

 – Another 5 minutes it takes you to check everything to make sure there is no silly obvious mistake.